silverstripeltd/silverstripe-csp/README.md

 You can also call `$this->reportTo()` in your policies configure func if required (perhaps you want the report URI based on the policy applied).

+Reporting can be sent to multiple urls if required, `CSP_REPORT_TO` supports CSV, or the directive can be used with an array.

 To add the policy to the list of applied policies you'll want to add some yaml config:
 ```yaml
 Silverstripe\CSP\CSPMiddleware: